robert-s-lee/lit_elastic_trainer/README.md

 end
 ```

-Each Flow has dynamic number of Works.
+Each Flow has elastic (scale out and scale in) number of Works.
 ```mermaid
 graph TD
 UI --> |Interactive Control During the Run| Run